Undergraduate Certificate in Spanish and Latin American Studies for Business

 *Fox School of Business

 Speaking more than one language can set you apart in today’s global job market.
-It can increase your marketability and opportunities for career advancement and promotion.
-Bilingual professionals can communicate with a larger population and help increase an employer’s competitive edge.
+It can increase your marketability and opportunities for career advancement as bilingual professionals can communicate with a larger population.
 According to the American Council on the Teaching of Foreign Languages, acquisition of a second language may help improve standardized test scores, and it may improve memory and problem-solving skills.

 Additionally, studying a language and its culture can help you develop empathy and global thinking.
 It can broaden your perspective and help you cultivate a greater understanding of people and, in turn, the world.
 The critical skills gained from learning a foreign language are directly applicable to today’s rapidly diversifying world and can be used across all fields and disciplines.